-In this regard, the NC having considered the overall contributions and performance as well as the attendance and participation of Mr Cheng and Mr Chua at the Board and Board Committee meetings, has recommended to the Board for their re-elections.
-Mr Cheng and Mr Chua being eligible, have offered themselves for re-election at the forthcoming AGM.
+In this regard, the NC having considered the overall contributions and performance as well as the attendance and participation of Mr Tan, Mr Lim and Mr Reuben Tan at the Board and Board Committee meetings, has recommended to the Board for their re-elections.
+Mr Tan, while eligible for re-election, has expressed his intention not to seek for re-election at the forthcoming AGM.
+Mr Lim and Mr Reuben Tan, being eligible, has offered themselves for re-election at the forthcoming AGM.

 The Board has concurred with the NC's recommendation.

-The details of the Retiring Directors seeking for re-election at the AGM are set out in Table A on pages 39 and 40 of this Annual Report in compliance with Rule 720(6) of the Listing Manual of the SGX-ST.
+The details of the Retiring Directors seeking for re-election at the AGM are set out in Table A on pages 41 and 42 of this Annual Report in compliance with Rule 720(6) of the Listing Manual of the SGX-ST.